The future is female!

 Kenrick H2O Sandy

-This idea was scratched out at an Artists4Artists event in 2017 when I (Ella Mesma) was given a task by Kenrick H2O Sandy that ended up in my wee section (or a version similar) being blasted out on twitter and loads of people saying “You should do something with this”.
-I chatted the idea over with these 33 women, but because life was so busy, never managed to do something with it.
-Now, two years later, thanks to a conversation with Nefeli at the start of lockdown, we were able to take action fast and in our homes, with a goal to spread some love out there!
+This idea of this lockdown video was first scratched out at an Artists4Artists event in 2017 when Ella Mesma was given a task by Kenrick H2O Sandy which she created to the words of Bridget Gray. the video of her creation ended up being retweeted so much on twitter that Ella realised there was something in her creation.
+Now, two years later, thanks to a conversation with Nefeli (one of the performers) at the start of lockdown, we were able to take action fast and in our homes, with a goal to spread some love out there!